 The Bandana

-The front door behind him opened and his wife, Hanna, and their small son, Telemachus, came out.
-They all stood silent for a few moments, and then, he grabbed his son, lifted and hugged him.
+They all remained silent for a few moments, and then, Elliott grabbed his son, lifted and hugged him.
 Turning to Hanna, he pulled her to himself, kissed and tightly held her as long as he could.
-Then, it was time to go.
+Then, it was time to go to begin his long journey: initially to join his comrades-in-arms in the 14th New Hampshire Volunteer Infantry, to go and fight to restore the Union following the secession of eleven southern states.
 Some neighbor men were already on the road calling to Elliott to come with them.
 He grabbed his small satchel and his rifle, turned back to look at his family, stepped off the porch and was about to reach the road, when Hanna called after him.

 She placed the new bandana around his neck and lovingly tied it.
 She said it would have to stand in for her while they were apart, close and warm around him.